TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/mcu_reset_isolation.md

 SBL running in MAIN domain also checks for the MAGIC WORD and only conditionally loads and runs MCU application.

-\cond !SOC_AM62X
+\cond !SOC_AM62X !SOC_AM62AX !SOC_AM62PX
-SBL also checks if reset isolation in not enabled and sends a TISCI message to change dev group to ALL so that MCU domain is also initialized by system firmware.
+SBL also checks if reset isolation is not enabled and sends a TISCI message to change dev group to ALL so that MCU domain is also initialized by system firmware.
 SBL also turns on the MCU PLL if reset isolation is not enabled.